Static-Codes/BrowserAutomationMaster/README.md

 ## Features

 - **`feature "no-ssl"`**: This feature will disable SSL certificate validation when using Selenium, allowing for more flexible connections.
-- **`feature "headless"`**: We'll implement a headless mode, letting you run the browser without a visible user interface, which is great for background tasks and server environments.
+- **`feature "headless"`**: This feature will run the browser in headless mode, which is great for background tasks and server environments.

 ## Management